icub-tech-iit/design-holder-realsense/README.md

 - the optimal superquadric is retrieved beforehand considering a reasonable view of the object, fully inside the field of view;
 - for each pose the superquadric is extracted and compared to the optimal.

 The camera pose is finally retrieved in order to minimize the difference between the dimensions of the optimal and the computed superquadric.

+## 📢📈📊📉🎯 Report on Outcome and Results
 A full report describing the performed analysis can be found [here](report.md).

 <!---
 ## ☁ Instructions to run the sandbox on the web